 The English/Humanities Department is part of the Liberal Arts Division, and its main office is on the 3rd floor, Room 301 of the Academic Building.

-The mission of the Language Department is to help all students learn a second language.
+The mission of the Language Department is to help all students learn a new language.

 Roxbury Community College does not offer a degree or certificate in the study of English for Speakers of Other Languages.

-The Language Department consists of 6 full-time faculty and many adjunct faculty members.
-They speak Spanish, Portuguese, French, French Creole, German, Quechua and Hindi.
+The Language Department consists of 4 full-time faculty and many adjunct faculty members.
+They speak Arabic, Chinese, French, German, Italian, Portuguese, Russian, Spanish, and Quechua.
 They are members of state and national professional organizations in which they participate regularly as presenters and in leadership positions; they are also active in curriculum development, research and text-book writing.
 Many also extend the College's good will through volunteer work in the community in conjunction with social services and human rights organizations.